 I am somewhat recovered from our big adventure, a hike into the hills behind where I am staying.
 4 of us set out at 8:00 am for a hike to go and see Miguel's milpa.
 A milpa is what the locals call their fields for growing corn for the coming year's tortillas.
 It was a gorgeous morning with a light wind coming from the south west, the temperature was just right for a hike, wearing jeans, tshirt and a cotton shirt.
 We packed up tortillas and fruit and water for snacking.
 This is the view from my front porch, volcanoes Toliman and Atitlan with little Cerro de Oro in the foreground.

 We continued up to San Andres and walked through the little market there, it was lovely, clean and with just the right amount of mercado commotion.
 We looked at everything and bought some fresh lychee fruit.
 We continued along the road to the milpa and stopped to snack.
 Miguel spent some time digging up the tunnels from some moles that have been trying to move in this year.
 In this field he produces enough dry corn to supply his family for the whole year, about 1200 to 1500 pounds.
 He grows a very old variety which was a good thing this year because the old varieties can withstand the drought that happened early in the season this year.
 It takes almost 9 months for this crop to mature.
 The whole field is cultivated by hand, hand weeded 2 times in the season, mounding soil around the bases of the stalks to support it against the wind.
 Then it is all harvested by hand and carried by hand down to where he can get pick-up rides to transport it home.
-Bear in mind it takes him 2 hours to get to this field, hiking and catching pick-up rides.
-Let's talk about how precious these tortillas really are!
-This is a view of his milpa looking across the hill from the road we are walking on.

 This is the view from the mirador at Santa Catarina, now looking across the lake at volcan San Pedro.
 Now we spend another 2-3 hours decending, with a snack stop and a stop at Miguel's father's land to pick a bunch of jocotes.
 Yum.
 By the time we got to the bottom of the hill in Sta.
 Catarina Otilia and I were spent, we got a pickup ride back to Jucanya, otherwise it would have been another 1/2 hour walking.
 Of course all in a days walk for Miguel and Nancy!